You want smart political talk without the meltdowns?

 The narrative against him is not going to stop.

-So if you if you think you can vote for a candidate, walk away and think your job is done, then you've got another thing coming because then you're going to get the government you deserve.
+So if you think you can vote for a candidate, walk away and think your job is done, then you've got another thing coming because then you're going to get the government you deserve.

 It's not going to be something that he can do on his own.

-This is going to be placed in the laps of you, the American people that went out and voted for him.
+This is going to be placed in the laps of you, the American people, that went out and voted for him.

-Because when important moments come up, and there should be many of them, a lot in the first hundred days, then you better be ready to help call your congressman and your senator and and let them know how you feel, or else the changes we've wanted that you fought for all last year will be for nothing.
+Because when important moments come up, and there should be many of them, a lot in the first hundred days, then you better be ready to help call your congressman and your senator and let them know how you feel, or else the changes we've wanted that you fought for all last year will be for nothing.

 And in that sense, it won't be his fault.